pdbaumhart/pdbaumhart/README.md

 # Hi there, I'm Patrick Baumhart! 👋

-## 🌱 Current Focus
-- **Scaling governance frameworks** for enterprise product development
-- **Automating compliance checks** in CI/CD pipelines
-- **Building cloud-native security solutions** with Kubernetes
-- **Developing best practices** for OSS license compliance at scale
-- **Mentoring engineering teams** on secure development practices

-## 💬 Let's Connect!
-With 10+ years of experience in enterprise consulting and product governance, I'm always interested in discussing:
-- **Enterprise compliance strategies** and automation
-- **Cloud-native architecture** design and implementation
-- **Supply chain security** challenges in large organizations
-- **OSS license compliance** at enterprise scale
-- **Team leadership** and engineering best practicesd at a Big 4 Consulting Firm** with **10+ years of experience** leading engineering teams and designing cloud-native architectures.
+I'm a **Product Governance Lead at a Big 4 Consulting Firm** with **10+ years of experience** leading engineering teams and designing cloud-native architectures.
 I specialize in accelerating enterprise compliance and SDLC checks while maintaining a deep passion for **supply chain security** and **open source software (OSS) license compliance**.

 ## 🔗 Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/patbaumhart)

-## � What I Do
+## 💼 What I Do
 As a Product Governance Lead, I focus on:
 - **Leading engineering teams** to deliver secure, compliant solutions
 - **Designing cloud-native architectures** that scale with enterprise needs